 A resolution of necessity adequately supported by facts is required before an eminent domain action can be filed.
 DWR has requested the Commission adopt a resolution of necessity that for a number of reasons would be fatally deficient and ineffective to support condemnation of the property interests contemplated to be taken by the proposed permanent flowage easement ("Proposed Easement").
-There are insufficient facts in the record to support the findings that must be made in the RON, and the Proposed Easement is overbroad in relationship to the Big Notch Project as approved and permitted.
-Most concerning to the Owners is that fact that DWR is now attempting to take a second easement within the Proposed Easement that has not been analyzed, adequately defined, or included in the approval and permitting process.
+There are insufficient facts in the record to support the findings that must be made in the RON, and the Proposed Easement and scope of authorization sought by the RON are overbroad in relationship to the Big Notch Project as approved and permitted.
+Most concerning to the Owner is the fact that DWR is now attempting to take a second easement within the Proposed Easement that has not been analyzed, adequately defined, or included in the approval and permitting process.

-In light of these concerns, the Owners object to adoption of the proposed RON on the following grounds:
+In light of these concerns, the Owner objects to adoption of the proposed RON on the following grounds:

-- 1. The Owners Have Not Been Provided Adequate Notice. - 2.
+- 1. The Owner Has Not Been Provided Adequate Notice. - 2.
 Public Interest and Necessity Do Not Require the Project. - 3.
 The Proposed Project Is Not Planned or Located in the Manner That Will Be Most Compatible with the Greatest Public Good and Least Private Injury. - 4.
 The Subject Property is Not Necessary for the Project. - 5.
 Proposed Acquisition Is for Future Use Beyond the Normal Statutorily Authorized Period, and Without a Specified Estimated Date of Use. - 6.
 Authorization of a Taking for Indefinite Future Projects Is Improper and Would Expose the RON to an Independent Basis of Attack. - 7.
 DWR Has Not Demonstrated Compatibility of Its Intended Use With Current Public Use Pursuant to Conservation Easements.